kavyareddypodduturi/fastapi-calculator/README.md

 ## Overview
 This project is a simple FastAPI-based calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

-The application is designed with a strong focus on testing and automation, including unit testing, integration testing, end-to-end testing, and continuous integration using GitHub Actions.
+The application is designed with a strong focus on testing, security, and automation.
+It includes unit testing, integration testing, end-to-end testing, CI/CD using GitHub Actions, and Docker-based deployment.

 ---